 Take the information and formulas you learn about the marketplace and develop strategies to build value in your company in the areas that are most valuable and important to acquirers.
 These need to be broken down into specific goals and tied to Critical Success Factors in your company.
 Weave them into the fabric and culture so they will happen.

 In 1999 when we launched internetsoccer.com to “connect the soccer world” as a massive content site we knew that a lot of the value ascribed to startups that were being acquired by big media was “exclusive content”.
 So our business model included the development and acquisition of very unique, exclusive content.
 We made sure our deals were always exclusive to us.
 After six months, we were the largest producer of this content in the world.
 Ultimately, a bidding war ensued between public media companies trying to get our powerful content base.

 The world needs to know what you’re up to and how you’re growing.
-There are lots of tactics to consider here, but as you begin to build value, the market and specific acquirers in many cases need to see you progressing towards these goals.
+There are lots of tactics to consider here, but as you begin to build value, the market and specific acquirers, in many cases, need to see you progressing toward these goals.
 In some cases, you will want to market broadly; in other cases, perhaps if you are worried about your competitors being able to copy you, you may want to take a rifle shot approach of reaching out to just a small set of companies and individuals.
-You often see this broad marketing from high tech companies in Silicon Valley.
+You often see this broad marketing from high-tech companies in Silicon Valley.

 For example – when Cruise Automation launched and shared their vision with the world, it caught the attention of Detroit and led to a massive acquisition by GM.
 Being on the radar ensured they were being tracked and generating interest.
 When my most recent business (KYCK) started considering a next round of capital or an exit, I proactively reached out to the CEOs of companies I respected and appeared to be getting scale.
 I wanted to know them and wanted them to know us.
 Two years after meeting one of the CEOs for the first time, they acquired our company.